lsst-ts/tssw_developer_guide/doc/index.rst

   * The Developer then merges the pull-request (see Merge Process, below).
   * Moves ticket to Resolved.

-* Resolved
+* Done

   * This is the purview of QA.

     * QA does another spot review, to ensure the requirements are spelled out and properly met, all documentation is provided and the unit tests are passing.
     * This is also when QA works on the higher level tests (Functional, Integration, etc).
     * Once this is Complete, QA moves to Closed.

-* Closed

   * The ticket is complete.

     * Feature was successfully implemented.
-    * Feature was de-scoped; proper explanation provided.
+    * Feature was invalid; proper explanation provided.
-    * Ticket was not implemented for some other reason; proper explanation provided.
+    * Ticket was already fixed; proper explanation provided.

 Versioning
 ==========